OneHoopyFrood/signup-demo/README.md

 Quick demo of a sign up form page.

+## Running the Application

+1. Clone the repo
+2. run `corepack enable`
+3. run `yarn start`

+It should take off and run for you.
+If not, consider starting the .devcontainer as this will allow you to be isolated from your host environment and it's concerns.

 ## The Brief

 Create a simple sign up form using ReactJS.
 No backend is required.